Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: Hermite polynomials and the function

 Let

 Then we find that

 For comparison, $H_6(x/2) = -120+ 180 x^2 - 30 x^4 + x^6$, so we see that the coefficients are close.

 As another example, consider $\sinc(x) = \sin(x)/x$.
-The Taylor coefficients of that function are easy to compute analytically, making it easier to explore high derivatives.
+The Taylor coefficients of that function are easy to compute analytically, making it possible to explore high derivatives.
 For the 10-millionth derivative, with $\mathcal A$, $\mathcal B$, and $\mathcal C$ chosen appropriately, we find

 which is even closer to $H_6(x/2)$, and also suggests that the rate of convergence is on the scale of~$1/\sqrt{n}$.
 These examples help support the suggestion that the appearance of the Hermite polynomials in the even Jensen polynomials is a universal phenomenon.